 Kristin Smith Alvarez

 Kristin began her career as a high school history and philosophy teacher.
 Thereafter, at the University of Michigan, Kristin taught and supervised pre-service teachers in the undergraduate teacher education program and coached in-service teachers in Detroit.
 During her time at Michigan, Kristin worked on a number of research projects and initiatives focused on the improvement of teacher education.
-Before joining Alder, Kristin worked at UC Berkeley’s principal preparation program, the Principal Leadership Institute, as an instructor, Master’s thesis advisor, research assistant, and program manager.
+Kristin then worked at UC Berkeley’s principal preparation program, the Principal Leadership Institute, as an instructor, Master’s thesis advisor, research assistant, and program manager.

 Kristin is a proud New Jersey native who now calls Oakland home.
 She lives there with her husband and two young children.
 As a first-generation college student, Kristin was drawn to ARISE’s mission and vision to provide a personalized, rigorous, and empowering curriculum that provides college access for other first-gen students to become leaders of their communities.

 Maria Arechiga is a product of Bay Area charter schools and a native of Oakland, CA, Maria is passionate about ensuring that all students have access to a high quality education and opportunities beyond that.
 She has worked and volunteered as a tutor and mentor with a variety of mentorship programs.
 Maria is currently the Operations Manager for Making Waves Academy, where she oversees school operations functions for the middle school division.
 Prior to that, she led operations for Alpha Public Schools as the Senior Manager of Regional Operations.
 As a founding staff member of the flagship school, she supported the growth from one school to a network of four schools.
 During her time there, she focused on building capacity of the operations team, system creation and implementation, school operations support and reporting and compliance and served as Board Secretary and Treasurer.